uc-deepak/uni_doc_portal/content/docs/api_sp_postwaybill.md

 ---

-This API is used to get AWB (waybill) for a shipment from the shipping provider/aggregator.
-The seller using below method sends the shipping package details (which includes sender and receiver details) to get the AWB (waybill) number and shipping label (.pdf format).
+This API is used to get AWB (waybill) for the shipment (shippingPackage) from the shipping provider/aggregator.
+The shipment details will be sent along with seller and customer details in this HTTP POST request for AWB number creation.
+The waybill generation will be for both the package delivery to the customer and pickup package from customer for delivery to the seller.
+The expected response is supposed to provide waybill number along with the shippingLabel link for the PDF file of shippingLabel.

 >Tip
 >
-> - The below method is applicable for:
->   -	Forward Delivery - Package delivery to the customer.
->   -	Reverse Delivery - Package pick-up from the customer.
->
 > - It is recommended to check out [“Notes for the reader”](/docs/notes-for-reader.html).
-You might find this helpful as it contains **Guidelines**, **Terminologies** and **Abbreviations** used here.
+You might find this helpful as it contains **Guidelines**, **URL Details** and **Terminologies** used here.
 >
-> - In case there are no product variants, pass the product information in variant parameters also.
+> - In Case of Forward Delivery (delivering to the customer)
+>   - pickupAddressId 		:  Seller Address Id, Optional
+>   - deliveryAddressDetails 	:  Customer Address Details
+>   - returnShipmentFlag 	:  false
+>
+> - In Case of Reverse Delivery (pickup from customer to the seller)
+>   - pickupAddressDetails 	: Customer Address Details
+>   - deliveryAddressId 		: Seller Address Id
+>   - returnShipmentFlag 	: true

 ## Basic Information